La Gimblette: The Besenval version and the different versions of its engraving

-One of the rare engravings of the limited edition of the Besenval version of La Gimblette (clothed version) by Charles Bertony, dedicated to the Baron de Besenval (dedication to the baron and imprint of his family coat of arms).
+One of the rare engravings of the limited edition after the Besenval version of La Gimblette (clothed version) by Charles Bertony, dedicated to the Baron de Besenval (dedication to the baron and imprint of his family coat of arms).
 The dog looks like he's wearing a judge's wig or the long ceremonial wig of a King's Counsel, which could be seen as a caricature.
 Published in 1783.

-The standard version of the engraving of the Besenval version of La Gimblette (clothed version) by Charles Bertony.
+The standard version of the engraving after the Besenval version of La Gimblette (clothed version) by Charles Bertony.
 The execution of this version shows slight differences from the limited edition, dedicated to the Baron de Besenval (see folds in the bed linen).
 Published in 1783.

 According to Luc-Vincent Thiéry's description in his guide on the city of Paris, published in 1787, the Baron de Besenval kept his version of La Gimblette in the boudoir in his house on the Rue de Grenelle, the Hôtel de Besenval, where he kept other paintings with similar motifs.
 After the baron's death in 1791, his heirs sold the entire contents of the Hôtel de Besenval at auction on 10 August 1795.
 The auctioneer, Alexandre Joseph Paillet, described the painting in the sales catalogue as follows:

-Honoré Fragonard: A young girl lies on her back in a lavishly lined bed and has fun with a pretty spaniel to whom she offers a gimblette; this very appealing and tasteful work of art has a touching lightness; it was engraved under the title « La Gimblette ».
+Honoré Fragonard: A young girl is represented lying upon her back in a bed richly furnished, diverting herself with a pretty spaniel, to whom she offers a gimblette.
+This agreeable and tasteful composition is distinguished by a touching lightness of execution; it was engraved under the title « La Gimblette ».
 H. 26 in. wide.
 32.T.

 This painting is considered lost.
 However, there is an engraving based on the Besenval version of the painting, executed by Charles Bertony in 1783 and dedicated to the Baron de Besenval.

 It is possible that the Baron de Besenval bought La Gimblette from Jean-Baptiste-Pierre Lebrun.
 Lebrun is known to have traded paintings by Jean-Honoré Fragonard and the baron was one of his best customers.
 However, the baron could also have bought the painting directly from Jean-Honoré Fragonard, whom he knew personally.

 It is therefore entirely conceivable that the Baron de Besenval's version was the original version of La Gimblette.
 It was around the time when Jean-Honoré Fragonard painted La Gimblette, that the baron bought his house on the Rue de Grenelle, the Hôtel Chanac de Pompadour, later renamed Hôtel de Besenval, which then needed to be furnished.
 And the baron spent lavishly on furniture and works of art.
 Furthermore, the baron had excellent contacts in the art world and also maintained personal contacts with artists.
 It is therefore not surprising that the baron was made an Honoraire Amateur of the Académie royale de peinture et de sculpture in 1784.